PanPapag/Game-Of-Life/README.md

 - While in the Project folder __Compile__ just by typing `make`
 - Cd to build folder and __Run__ mpiexec -n <processes> ./main.x -l <loops> -n <grid_size> -i <input_file> -r <AllReduce_flag>

-## Compilation and running for MPI
+## Compilation and running for CUDA

 - While in the cuda folder __Compile__ just by typing nvcc -o executable gol.cu
 - __Run__ by passsing the correct parameters to the executable produced by compilation